- Sep 17, 2018

 When you’re first learning about the various image file types, it may all seem a bit confusing.
 However, if you’re adding images to your website, you’ll almost always want to go with either PNG or JPG.
 Over time, deciding which file type to use for specific purposes will become second nature.

-To recap, here’s when you’ll want to use each kind of image:
+To recap, here’s when you’ll want to use each kind of image as well as what the difference between a JPG and PNG is.

 - JPGs: Use these for complex images, photo albums or galleries, and opaque images.